CACI-International/ergo/ergo/README.md

 * Either deconstruction with `match`.
 * Add value dependency tree print to help debug consistency issues.
 * Support `collection:map` over map values.
+* Delay indexing and matching on arrays/maps.
+  * This will require arrays/maps having metadata about which types they contain.
+  * Maybe also change indexing to not always return a value, and add back in `collection:has` from long ago.